maldoinc/wireup/docs/pages/testing.md

 Unit testing service objects is meant to be easy as the container does not interfere in any way with the underlying classes.

-All of them can be instantiated as usual in tests, and you need to pass any dependencies such as services or parameters to them yourself.
+Classes can be instantiated as usual in tests, and you need to pass dependencies such as services or parameters to them yourself.

-To specify custom behavior for tests, you can provide a custom implementation or a subclass that returns test data as a dependency instead of mocks.
+To specify custom behavior for tests, provide a custom implementation or a subclass that returns test data as a dependency instead of mocks.

 It is also possible to use the container to build a part of your dependencies by calling `container.get(ThingService)` which will return a `ThingService` instance.

-## Integration tests
+## Overriding

 While wireup tries to make it as easy as possible to test services by not modifying the underlying classes in any way even when decorated, sometimes you need to be able